-Palpation of involved regions compared to non-involved regions can help determine the severity of pain and demonstrate any signs of increased compartment pressure, fractures or large sensory losses.
+Palpation of involved regions compared to non-involved regions can help determine the severity of pain and demonstrate any signs of increased compartment pressure, fractures, or large sensory losses.
 A thorough musculoskeletal and neurological exam is key to diagnosis, and it is vital to rule out upper extremity involvement as well.
 Understanding joint range of motions, both passive and active, in the involved versus uninvolved sides is important.
 Understanding the pattern of changes noted during manual muscle strength testing in combination with areas of sensory loss can help localize the involved peripheral nerves.
-However, it may be difficult to distinguish a multilevel radiculopathy from a plexopathy based on physical exam alone.
-If bilateral plexopathy has occurred, it may be difficult to distinguish it from cauda equine syndrome; however, bowel and bladder function should be normal with a plexopathy.
+However, it may be difficult to distinguish a multilevel radiculopathy from a plexopathy or more distal mononeuropathy based on physical exam alone.
+If bilateral plexopathy has occurred, it may be difficult to distinguish it from cauda equina syndrome; however, bowel and bladder function should be normal with a plexopathy (unless the inferior sacral plexus is involved).
 Comparing strength, assessing for increased muscle tone or spasticity is necessary.
-Decreased muscle tone with absent or diminished lower extremity weakness on the affected side are usually seen in lumbosacral plexus injury (lower motor neuron signs).
-If the lumbar plexus is involved, the patellar reflex is usually diminished, whereas if the sacral portion of the plexus is involved, the hamstrings and Achilles reflexes can be diminished.
+Decreased muscle tone with absent or diminished lower extremity strength on the affected side are usually seen in lumbosacral plexus or sciatic injury (lower motor neuron signs).
+If the lumbar plexus is involved, the patellar reflex is usually diminished, whereas if the sacral portion of the plexus is involved (as in the sciatic nerve), the hamstrings and Achilles reflexes can be diminished.

 Special tests, such as provocative hip maneuvers, should also be performed.
 Gait analysis, balance tests and checking for clonus and Babinski sign should also be considered.